noogler-eng/HelathFlex_assignment/README.md

 npm run reset-project
 ```

-This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

-## Learn more

-To learn more about developing your project with Expo, look at the following resources:

-- [Expo documentation](https://docs.expo.dev/): Learn fundamentals, or go into advanced topics with our [guides](https://docs.expo.dev/guides).
-- [Learn Expo tutorial](https://docs.expo.dev/tutorial/introduction/): Follow a step-by-step tutorial where you'll create a project that runs on Android, iOS, and the web.

-## Join the community

-Join our community of developers creating universal apps.

-- [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
-- [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

 - it is working locally and succesfully build apk
 - but when i install apk it crases (i have tried many ways, trying it out first time)
 - https://expo.dev/accounts/0xsharad/projects/react-native-multi-timer/builds/c39bf2b5-3681-463f-bb0d-0557aae1ce72